-With the right dental care throughout your life, your teeth are designed to last for a lifetime.
-Unfortunately, even with the best preventive care, they can become damaged or injured.
+With the right dental care, your teeth are designed to last for a lifetime.
+Unfortunately, even with the best preventive services, they can become damaged or injured over the years.
 When a tooth has become severely compromised, it may require a dental crown to rehabilitate its health; however, sometimes that may not be enough to save it from needing to be extracted.
 If tooth loss has occurred, you need an effective solution to replace it.
 At Advanced Dental Treatment Center, we offer the treatments you need to restore your oral health.
 In addition to porcelain crowns, we can help you regain a complete smile with dental implants in Greenfield.

 A dental implant is the most predictable and reliable solution to replace a missing tooth.
 As the only option that replaces both the root and crown, it closely looks and functions like a natural tooth.
 A biocompatible titanium implant post is surgically placed into the jawbone.
 An abutment is then attached to connect a custom-made dental crown to the implant post.

 After an initial consultation to ensure that you are a candidate for the procedure, a comprehensive treatment plan is created.
 During the first phase of treatment, a minor oral surgery is used to open the gum tissue to expose the jawbone.
 The implant post will be inserted into the bone and a protective cap will be placed over it.
 Over the course of the next three to six months, your jawbone will fuse to it.
 After you have healed, you will return to our office to have the replacement tooth attached to the post.

 Dental implants can be used to treat all cases of tooth loss—no matter if you are missing one tooth or all your teeth.

 A single implant post is placed into the jawbone to support the dental crown.
 It will blend in seamlessly with your remaining teeth for a flawless smile.Learn About Single Tooth Implant